jdevfullstack-tutorials/learn-to-code/README.md

 But it was a rough start.
 I could not even understand the things in PureBasic tutorial!
 Even if I already had some knowledge about formulas in MS Excel, that was really tough!
 As if you read things without comprehension!
+Imagine the frustration!

 But remember, if you are really that determined you should never give up!